franzscheuer/STRETCH/README.md

-# STRETCH: Generating Avoidable Scenarios from Car Crash Simulations
+# STRETCH: Generating Challenging Scenarios for Testing Collision Avoidance Systems

-This repository hosts the Master thesis of Franz Scheuer (University of Passau, Passau, Germany).
+This repository hosts the code, results, and visualization of our appraoch to generate critical scenarios from real crash data.

-#### Supervisors:
-- Prof. Dr.-Ing.
-Gordon Fraser (University of Passau, Passau, Germany)
+STRETCH analyzes scenarios in the [CommonRoad](https://commonroad.in.tum.de/) scenario format and generate realistic, avoidable and critical test cases that can be useful to testers and developers working on motion planning software.

+### Authors

-- Prof. Dr.-Ing.
-Christian Hammer (University of Passau, Passau, Germany)
+- Franz Scheuer (University of Passau, Passau, Germany)

-#### Advisors:
 - Ph.D.
 Alessio Gambi (IMC University of Applied Sciences, Krems, Austria)
 - Ph.D.
 Paolo Arcaini (National Institute of Informatics, Tokyo, Japan)

-This project is able to analyze scenarios in the [CommonRoad](https://commonroad.in.tum.de/) scenario format.
-The results are used to generate realistic, avoidable and critical test cases and can be useful as feedback to testers and developers working on autonomous planning software.
+## Abstract

+Collision avoidance systems are fundamental for autonomous driving and need to be tested thoroughly to check whether they can safely handle critical scenarios.
+Testing collision avoidance systems is generally done by means of scenario-based testing using simulators and comes with the main open challenge of generating driving situations that are realistic, critical, but avoidable.
+In other words, driving scenarios must stress the collision avoidance functionalities while being representative.

+Existing crash databases and accident reports describe the pre-crash, the impact, and the aftermath of observed car accidents, and enable to (re)create realistic collisions in simulations; however, because those data sources focus on the impact, their data do not generally lead avoidable collision scenarios.

+To address this issue, we propose \stretchAppr, an approach that generates realistic, critical, but avoidable, collision scenarios by extending focused collision descriptions using a multi-objective optimization algorithm.
+Thanks to \stretchAppr developers and testers can automatically generate challenging test cases based on realistic crash scenarios.

+## Dependencies

 The implementation uses the public available [CommonRoad](https://commonroad.in.tum.de/) framework.
 There are multiple tutorials and instructions on how to install and setup the different modules on their website.
 Essential modules and their used versions are:
 - commonroad-drivability-checker  (2021.1)
 - commonroad-io  (2021.3)
 - commonroad-route-planner  (1.0.0)

-I tested the approach with the "Reactive-Planner" by Prof. Dr.-Ing.
-Matthias Althoff (althoff@tum.de) and his team from the Technical University of Munich.
-Due to privacy reasons their code was fully removed from this repository.
-To use the project, please contact them for a full version of their planner.
+We validated our approach using the "Reactive-Planner" kindly provided by Prof. Dr.-Ing.
+Matthias Althoff's group at the Technical University of Munich.
+Due to privacy reasons the code of the planner cannot be released in this repository.
+Please contact Prof. Althoff to obtain the planner.
-Many thanks to them for letting me use their software!

----
-#### Project Structure
+## Repository Structure

 **/results/**: evaluation results of the original planner\
 **/mutant/**: evaluation of the mutated (fault based) planner